Welcome to Stocked.

 He has a dairy allergy and wants to easily find locations that offer alternative milks at little or no additional cost.

 She prefers to drink alternative milks because of the environment.
-She feels frustrated when she has to ask the staff for Oat milk when it is not on the bar.

 While differentiating the two users of Stocked, I felt it was important to bring attention to the different contexts that surround the coffee run.